Test01DezWebSite/azure-search-tate-art-gallery/README.md

 ## Searching the Tate Art Collection

 After indexing the Tate Art Collection, you can start searching this collection.
+To do this, you will need your Azure Search service name and API Key.
+Alternatively, you can use the Azure Search playground service (Search Service: azs-playground.search.windows.net, Query API Key: 82C2E107EEB733CB613EBD24977BCB0E) to try some queries if you did not create your own search service.

+Here are a few JSFiddle Pages that show some interesting queries.
+Simply replace the URL with your search service name and API key: